What Is a Dog Feeding Schedule?

 Feeding schedules are important because they help ensure that your dog is getting the right amount of food.
 Dogs that are fed on a regular schedule are less likely to become overweight, and they’re also less likely to suffer from health problems associated with obesity.

 In addition to helping your dog maintain a healthy weight, the best feeding schedules for dogs can also help to prevent digestive issues.
 Dogs that eat irregularly or eat large meals infrequently are more likely to suffer from indigestion, vomiting, and other stomach problems.

 So, what time should dogs eat?
+And how much should my dog eat?
 There’s no definitive answer to this question, but most experts recommend feeding your dog two or three times throughout the day.

 Many people find it convenient to feed their dog twice – once in the morning and once at night.
 Alternatively, you could feed your dog three smaller meals spaced out evenly throughout the day.
 However, feeding a dog once a day is generally not recommended unless your vet tells you otherwise.